 Have a general idea of what you’re going to eat the rest of the day before you finish breakfast.
 Clean eating encourages you to eat every couple hours, so if you’re going to work you’ll need to pack snacks or maybe plan on de-thawing stuff for dinner.

 7. Ease into it

 Try to eat as clean as possible, but don’t freak out when you don’t (or when 75% of your meal is “clean” but the rest is not).
 It’s a learning process and every meal isn’t about doing it “right” or “wrong.”
 Give yourself credit for trying and just try to eat as natural as possible.
 Before you know it you’ll be on the right track!

 8. Make basic stuff

-Don’t overwhelm yourself trying to cook all these gourmet, super expensive/fancy healthy meals.
+Don’t overwhelm yourself trying to cook gourmet, super expensive/fancy healthy meals.
 There’s plenty of simple recipes that only need a few ingredients (like chicken, brown rice and veggies) that will get you started.
 Reference the links above for help or grab some of my favorite meals from my clean eating posts!

 9. Keep track of what you eat

 Writing down what you eat will make you more mindful (and less likely to just give up and order a pizza).
 Plus, if you write down what you eat, you can note “goal substitutes” – improvements you can make in the future (so next time you go to the grocery store or start to prepare the same meal, you have ideas of better foods to grab).